DRC

 CVE-2023-2804 WRITEUP MEDIUM WRITEUP

-libjpeg-turbo - Buffer Overflow
+libjpeg-turbo - Heap-based Buffer Overflow in h2v2_merged_upsample_internal

 A heap-based buffer overflow issue was discovered in libjpeg-turbo in h2v2_merged_upsample_internal() function of jdmrgext.c file.
 The vulnerability can only be exploited with 12-bit data precision for which the range of the sample data type exceeds the valid sample range, hence, an attacker could craft a 12-bit lossless JPEG image that contains out-of-range 12-bit samples.
 An application attempting to decompress such image using merged upsampling would lead to segmentation fault or buffer overflows, causing an application to crash.